 Eli’s dramatic reply and expressive hand actions had us laughing right out loud.
 He still won’t let us forgot how amazing that film was to him!

 Do we love our kids?
 Yes!
-Do we like them?
+Do we like how they act?
 Not always

 I read recently that 90% of the intense conflicts between spouses, are not about today.
 It’s about our past.
 The pains and wounds that we carry around with us.

-Only 10% to blame, is the person you share the sheets with, and the face you see in the mirror.
+Only 10% to blame, is the person you share the sheets with, and the rest is the face you see in the mirror.
 A bit of a bummer, if you’re looking for a scapegoat!
 Sorry about that!

 Researchers who discovered this, call it Imago Therapy.
 It’s an interesting read to add to your booklist, if you want to learn more.
 (Making Marriage Simple)